 3 Temperance Lane

-Luxury sneaker store Sneakerboy provides customers with a very unique customer experience and even more unique kicks.
+Luxury sneaker store Sneakerboy provides customers with unique customer experience and even more unique kicks.
 Instead of buying off the rack like every other store, Sneakerboy is a store that only showcases the sneakers they stock.
 The store on Temperance Lane is home to many coveted, limited edition, and special collaboration pieces from brands including Saint Laurent, Givenchy, Raf Simons and Alexander McQueen.
 The way it works is by heading into the store to physically see the shoes.
 Once you’ve decided on a style, the staff help you make the purchase online with in-store iPads before the shoes are delivered to you.

 Brands: Common Projects, Alexander McQueen, Raf Simons, Filling Pieces, Golden Goose, Onitsuka Tiger, Asics, Undercover, Adidas Originals by Hyke, Adidas, Buscemi, Balenciaga, Puma, Off-White, Reebok, Y3, Pony, Giuseppe Zanotti, Nike